Crew

 12.5 seconds for the sound to get to us after

-lift-off and I could feel an undulating wave of pressure on my chest.
+I could feel an undulating wave of pressure on

 Man, what a feeling and a sound!!